happywhy0928/final-project-4501/README.md

 # Squirrel Tracker (Final Project)
 # Who are we?
-We are Carrie and Honyu from Columbia University and this is our final project called Squirrel Universal.
+We are Carrie and Honyu from Columbia University and this is our final project called Squirrel Tracker.
 We developed an application with the Django framework, using data imported from the 2018 Central Park Squirrel Census.
 This application allows users to keep track of all known squirrels.